 Statement of Service describing the ways in which you have provided service to the Program that is deserving of acknowledgement.

 Statement of Academic Merit describing the ways in which your academic work is deserving of acknowledgement.

 Statement of Artistic Merit describing the ways in which your artistic work is deserving of acknowledgement.

 Statement of Service, Academic Merit, or Artistic Merit describing the ways in which your work is deserving of acknowledgement through scholarship for the study abroad program.

 Nancy and Lowell Swortzell Permanent Fund in Educational Theatre Scholarships

 This scholarship honors the legacy of Nancy and Lowell Swortzell, distinguished professors who founded the Program in Educational Theatre at NYU Steinhardt in 1966, and continued teaching in the program for 40 years.
 In the spirit of their work, we are pleased to support the financial needs of students as they work toward completion of their degree.
 Awards are available to students at the graduate and doctoral levels.

 Myoung-Cheul Chung Scholarship in Educational Theatre

 This scholarship for Educational Theatre students was created by one of the Program's alumni, Mr. Myoung-Cheul Chung, MA '95.
-The scholarship has supported both undergraduate and graduate students in Educational Theatre since its inception in 1999.
+The scholarship has supported graduate students in Educational Theatre since its inception in 1999.
 Mr. Chung was a student of Nancy and Lowell Swortzell, the founders of the Program in Educational Theatre at NYU.